 MGH's Be Fit program, a hospital initiative that makes healthy nutrition and exercise a workplace priority, has been lauded by the international Alliance for Work-Life Progress with its Work-Life Innovation Excellence Award, and the American Heart Association recently recognized MGH in 2008, 2009, and 2010 with its Start!
 Fit Friendly Award in the gold category for the hospital's work promoting healthy eating, a wellness culture, and activities that improve physical activity among employees.

 The MGH takes pride in hiring the best and brightest and investing in their professional development.
-The hospital is one of the largest private employers in Boston, with 24,510 employees in 2012.
-MGH staff includes more than 4,500 registered nurses, and over 2,100 clinical staff.
-There are more than 2,300 research scientists and fellows.
-In addition, about 4,000 allied health workers and over 11,600 employees in other roles support the hospital’s daily operations.
+The hospital is one of the largest private employers in Boston, with 25,066 employees in 2013.
+MGH staff includes more than 4,300 registered nurses, and over 2,200 clinical staff.
+There are almost 2,300 research scientists and fellows.
+In addition, about 4,200 allied health workers and over 12,000 employees in other roles support the hospital’s daily operations.

 The MGH campus includes 25 buildings in downtown Boston as well as 11 outpatient care and seven research facilities off campus.
 Taken together, these comprise the largest teaching and research hospital for Harvard Medical School.Several structures on the MGH campus embody the collaborative approach to science and medicine at the hospital.